stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

   option chain 'OUTPUT'
 ```

-The following policies route traffice from a single IP address, a range of IP addresses or a local machine (requires definition as DHCP host record in DHCP config) via WAN.
+The following policies route traffic from a single IP address, a range of IP addresses or a local machine (requires definition as DHCP host record in DHCP config) via WAN.

 ```text
 config policy